-Change Oriented Score: 355
+Change Oriented

-General Description: This Construct secures employees' perceptions of the organization's capability and readiness to change based on new information and ideas.
+General Description: The Change Oriented construct secures employees' perceptions of the organization's capability and readiness to change based on new information and ideas.
 It addresses the organization's aptitude to process information timely and act upon it effectively.
 This Construct also examines the organization's capacity to draw upon, develop, and utilize the strengths of all in the organization for improvement.